 - Be In bona fide practitioner-patient relationship with the qualifying patient.

-- Have completed a full assessment of the patient’s medical history and current medical condition, including an in-person physical examination, performed not more than ninety (90) days prior to making the recommendation.
+- Have completed a full assessment of the patient’s medical history and current medical condition, performed not more than ninety (90) days prior to making the recommendation.

 - Have responsibility for the ongoing care and treatment of the patient, provided that such ongoing treatment shall not be limited to or for the primary purpose of the provision of medical marijuana use or consultation.